 That’s exactly what I tried to do after Mom passed away.
 I felt clueless on how to proceed, so I ordered books that promised to lead me to my new purpose and soon discovered a common thread among them.
 All I needed to do was have a burning desire for change, do intense soul searching and be willing to get out of my comfort zone.
 Huh?
 It seemed daunting, but I figured it was worth a try.
 So I kept journals, meditated, ate healthy, prayed and had many talks with my inner child.
 Yet, I continued to flit from one thing to another, never really feeling I was good enough at anything to make it my new purpose.
 In other words, I continued to flounder.

-Hence back to me on the deck, crying, and the moment I realized I had everything backwards.
 As I sat there lost in negativity, I happened to notice a sparrow on the bird feeder.
 I watched her for several minutes as she nibbled on a seed and suddenly had a thought that would forever change my definition of the word ‘purpose’.

 Feeding a bird is purpose enough.